aallbrig/test-gamelift-unity-plugin-sample-game/README.md

 Use gamelift anywhere features to test multiplayer server interactions locally.

 __Note:__ While using my VPN I found that the game client crashed when trying to connect to the multiplayer game server in my unity editor.

 __Note:__ I found similar issues when using gamelift anywhere from my phone's hotspot.
+Not sure why this is happening and I'll have to attach a debugger to the game client process to see where the game client code is failing under these two noted conditions.